 As EMV terminal adoption increases, so will online, card-not-present fraud.
 This has been the case in nearly every market that has gone through the EMV implementation prior to the U.S. One market to prove as a point of reference is France's move to EMV.
 While it helped reduce card-present fraud by 35% during 2004-2009, it simultaneously experienced an increase of 360% of card-not present fraud.
 In the U.S. the Aite Group predicts that card not-present fraud will more than double to a total amount of \$6.3 billion.
 While fraudsters will gravitate toward the path of least resistance in the wake of the EMV implementation, the increase of card-not-present fraud is often amplified by an increase in payment volume for online payments.
 Companies continue to look for ways to mitigate this fraud risk through the introduction of new technologies by most likely using a combination of approaches.
-While early attempts have focused on biometrics to help fight this fraud, in 2016, look for the introduction of dynamic data in the card-not-present transaction flow.
-In addition, research is being done on consumer behavioral data in the hopes that it will help authenticate the payer without adding friction to the checkout process.
+While early attempts focused on biometrics to help fight this fraud, in 2016, look for the introduction of dynamic data in the hopes that it will help authenticate the payer without adding friction to the checkout process.

-2. Near field communication (NFC) will continue to work to define a value proposition to increase adoption.
+2. NFC will continue to work to define a value proposition to increase adoption.

 While NFC payment usage has increased, it still represents a minority of POS payments.
 There are a number of factors that contribute to the relatively low payment volume, but perhaps the largest factor is the lack of a compelling value proposition for the payer to change an ingrained habit.
 For students, this change may get a boost from a seemingly unrelated source.
 According to a recent survey taken by SmartCard Alliance, there are already several non-payment uses for NFC.
-Three higher education campuses have piloted experiments leveraging NFC technology to unlock doors (including dormitories) replacing the need for student IDs with contactless chips.
+Three higher education campuses have piloted experiments leveraging NFC technology to unlock doors(including dormitories) replacing the need for student IDs with contactless chips.
 The three campuses have reported benefits that include a decrease in replacing lost/stolen ID cards, and a significant decrease in spending to replace the door locks every year.
 By making students more reliant upon their smartphones for entry into campus buildings, could these programs prompt students to be more reliant on these same smartphones to make purchases with their NFC-enabled virtual wallets?
 On top of this, retailers are getting more creative by offering consumers rewards for using NFC.
-Walgreens recently announced its partnership with

-Apple Pay for its loyalty program.
+Walgreens recently announced its partnership with ApplePay for its loyalty program.
 In 2016 look for new value propositions to emerge for NFC enabled wallets, and consequently payment volume through these payment vehicles to increase substantially with Millenials.

 2016 will continue to be a year of rapid development for the payment space as the industry churns out new technologies to decrease friction at the point of sale and mitigate the growing risk of fraud.
-You can continue relying on the CASHNet® team to keep you informed of industry trends and help ensure successful campus payment experiences.
+The CASHNet® team will continue to work and stay on top of the news and changes to bring you news that may affect your campus or provide you more options.